OpenIndiana/oi-userland/components/runtime/openjdk-25/patches-p1/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+25.0.3

+Minor patch noise.

+Cleanup: use jdk25 to build itself from now on

+25.0.2

+Minor patch noise.

+Cleanup: finish up UnixOperatingSystem.c in jdk.management, and align with changes in other platforms.

+Fix: restore support for extended attributes - see xattrs.patch

+25.0.1

+Trivial patch noise.

 25+36

 Cleanup: remove custom redefinition of NULL (as NULL has been replaced